-The conference will have a range of keynotes, breakout discussion sessions, workshops, lightning talks and poster sessions during the first two days on the following themes:
+The conference programme will have a range of keynotes, breakout discussion sessions, workshops, lightning talks and poster sessions on the following themes:

 Increasing the sustainability of scientific software and research through training

 Good teaching practices in research computing

 Tools and resources for education of researchers in computing